From Free Software to Hardware

 Various Free and Open Hardware projects have started years ago.
 Well known projects include OpenSPARC, OpenMoko and Arduino in the area of computers and mobile phones.
 In the upcoming field of digital fabrication, we have seen the concept of FabLabs as open design centres initially built with proprietary and still expensive machinery.
 The advent of the free hardware 3D printers like the RepRap has brought down costs radically.
 FabLabs, hackerspaces and community workshops have thus become more affordable and enable people to get involved in the movement.

 OpenSPARC is an open-source hardware project started in December 2005.
-The initial contribution to the project was Sun Microsystems’ register-transfer level (RTL) Verilog code for a full 64-bit, 32-thread microprocessor, the UltraSPARC T1 processor.
+The initial contribution to the project was Sun Microsystems register-transfer level (RTL) Verilog code for a full 64-bit, 32-thread microprocessor, the UltraSPARC T1 processor.
 On 21 March 2006, Sun released the source code to the T1 IP core under the GNU General Public License. (see Wikipedia:OpenSparc)

-OpenMoko Neo freerunnerOpenmoko is a project to create a family of open source mobile phones, including the hardware specification and the operating system.[1]
+Openmoko is a project to create a family of open source mobile phones, including the hardware specification and the operating system.[1]
 The project was sponsored by Openmoko Inc. (Wikipedia:Openmoko)

 Arduino is arguably the most popular Free Hardware project: an open-source electronics prototyping platform based on flexible, easy-to-use hardware and software; many versions of the Arduino hardware have been commercially produced to date.
-It’s intended for artists, designers, hobbyists, and anyone interested in creating interactive objects or environments.
+Its intended for artists, designers, hobbyists, and anyone interested in creating interactive objects or environments.
 You can read a comprehensive introduction to Arduino on Wikipedia or in Alicia Gibbs thesis (PDF).
+Most of Arduinos official boards are manufactured by SmartProjects in Italy.
+The Arduino Pro, Pro Mini, and LilyPad are manufactured by SparkFun Electronics (USA).
+The Arduino Nano is manufactured by Gravitech (USA).
+By 2006, Arduino had sold 5,000 units; in 2007, it sold 30,000; in 2009, Arduino was reported being on track to sell at least 60,000 of the microcontrollers. (source: YouCoop:OpenHardware)

 Digital fabrication is a new kind of industry that uses computer-controlled tools to turn digital designs into useful physical objects.
 Advantages of digital fabrication (as listed here GVCS): it is flexible, decentralised, cheap, customisable, it empowers the poor and it is evolving.
 FabLabs are small-scale workshops for (personal) digital fabrication.
-They’re generally equipped with an array of flexible computer controlled tools that cover several different length scales and various materials, with the aim to make “almost anything” (Gershenfeld 2005[3]).
+Theyre generally equipped with an array of flexible computer controlled tools that cover several different length scales and various materials, with the aim to make almost anything (Gershenfeld 2005[3]).
 A fully equipped FabLab could costs as little as 20-50.000 US$ (Menichinelli).
 The initial idea for a FabLab was to set it up with off-the-shelf materials and machines, already much cheaper than the conventional digital fabbers.
 However a next cost reduction is being made by sharing the designs for the machines.
 When using the opensource Fab@Home printer, a cost level of 3000$ can be reached.

 RepRap is a free desktop 3D printer capable of printing plastic objects.
-Since many parts of RepRap are made from plastic and RepRap can print those parts, RepRap is – at least in part – a self-replicating machine, one that anyone can build given time and materials.
-It also means that – if you’ve got a RepRap – you can print lots of useful stuff, and you can print the parts for another RepRap for a friend
+Since many parts of RepRap are made from plastic and RepRap can print those parts, RepRap is at least in part a self-replicating machine, one that anyone can build given time and materials.
+It also means that if youve got a RepRap you can print lots of useful stuff, and you can print the parts for another RepRap for a friend

 Conclusions